Miss You (Aaliyah song): Release

 "Miss You" was first made available on October 28, 2002, for streaming via AOL's program First Listen.
-Blackground Records and Universal Records serviced it to contemporary hit, rhythmic contemporary, urban contemporary and urban adult contemporary radio stations in the United States on November 12, as the lead single from I Care 4 U. Jay-Z's remix of the song was serviced to the urban contemporary radio on April 8, 2003, and was released as a CD single with the original version on April 29.
+Blackground Records and Universal Records serviced it to contemporary hit, rhythmic contemporary, urban contemporary and urban adult contemporary radio stations in the United States on November 12, as the lead single from I Care 4 U. Jay-Z's remix of the song was serviced to urban contemporary radio on April 8, 2003, and was released as a CD single with the original version on April 29.

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 I Care 4 U and Ultimate Aaliyah, both including "Miss You", were re-released on October 8.